fluffynuts/PeanutButter/README.md

     class to simplify testing MVC actions which return JsonResults
   - PeanutButter.MVC, which provides facades and interfaces to make script and style bundles testable
+  - PeanutButter.TestUtils.Entity provides mechanisms for testing
+    your EF-based project code against temporary databases so you can be sure that the code you deploy will work as expected.
+    This library is supported by PeanutButter.TempDb, so you can test (out of the box) against LocalDb, Sqlite and SQLCE.
+You can also provide your own TempDb<> implmentation
 * Arbitrary utils
   - DecimalDecorator which provides relatively safe string/decimal interchange, irrespective of culture